 Once you've mastered the basics, you can let Claude Code handle frequent tasks more efficiently by creating custom commands.
 Rather than typing out detailed prompts each time, you can trigger complex workflows with a single command.

-folder (either in Claude's directory or your project folder).
+These commands are simply markdown files stored in the /commands folder (either in Claude's directory or your project folder).
 Each file contains a prompt template that Claude Code will use when you trigger that command.

-that contains your perfect meeting analysis prompt template.
-Whenever you type that command, Claude Code will run your pre-written instructions against whatever transcript you're working with.
+For example, you can create a command called /analyze-meeting that contains your perfect meeting analysis prompt.
+Whenever you type that command, Claude Code runs your pre-written instructions against whatever transcript you're working with.

 This approach helps you standardize your workflows while saving significant time on repetitive tasks.